zhtiansweet/zhtiansweet.github.io/_posts/2015-5-24-Course-Enrollment-System.md

 I made an object-oriented design of course enrollment system.
 See the whole project [here](https://github.com/zhtiansweet/CourseEnrollment).

+I initialized some courses and students, and generated enrollment activities randomly.
+You could add some courses and students and modify the enrollment activities to play with the system.

 ## Enrollment Rules
 * Each course has three status: open, wl(waiting list) and close.
 When initialized, a course's status will be set as "open".
 * Each course has two student lists.
 One is for students that have been enrolled successfully, and the other is for students on the waiting list.